Hong Kong dollar: Linked exchange rate system since 1983

-When recalling the choice of rate, Tony Latter notes that a rate of HK$7.25 to HK$7.50 was considered a reasonable range in macroeconomic terms, given the rate against the U.S. dollar around HK$6.60 before the crisis and the rate around HK$8.30 to HK$8.80 when the government's intention to change monetary regime was revealed in early October.
-In political terms, the government did not want to set the rate too weak so as to warrant international allegations of currency manipulation for competitive advantages, or too strong a rate that would result in high interest rates and the eventual abandonment of the rate.
-HK$7.8 was finally selected, as the government hoped to demonstrate that the situation has been properly stabilized and it was felt that the rate below HK$8.0 can achieve this purpose psychologically.
+When recalling the choice of rate, Tony Latter notes that a rate of HK$7.25 to HK$7.50 was considered a reasonable range in macroeconomic terms, given a rate against the U.S. dollar of around HK$6.60 before the crisis and a rate around HK$8.30 to HK$8.80 when the government's intention to change monetary regime was revealed in early October.
+In political terms, the government did not want to set the rate too weak so as to warrant international allegations of currency manipulation for competitive advantages, or too strong a rate so as to result in high interest rates and the eventual abandonment of the original exchange rate.
+HK$7.80 was finally selected in hopes of demonstrating that the situation had been properly stabilized and it was felt that the rate below HK$8.00 could achieve this purpose psychologically.

-John Bremridge was once quoted saying that the rate was somewhat "a number off the air", but the most important thing was the restoration of public confidence in Hong Kong dollar with the peg amidst the crisis.
+John Bremridge was once quoted saying that the rate was somewhat "a number off the air", but the most important thing was the restoration of public confidence in the Hong Kong dollar with the peg amidst the crisis.
 The solution in its current form was favored by government officials for reasons beyond monetary considerations.
 Financially, the currency peg was designed not to require the Bank of England to lend its reserves to maintain Hong Kong's currency peg.
-Politically, the currency board system well demonstrated the autonomy London has given to Hong Kong in economic policymaking amidst British negotiation with China to grant Hong Kong's higher autonomy after 1997.
+Politically, the currency board system demonstrated the autonomy London had given to Hong Kong in economic policymaking amidst British negotiations with China to grant Hong Kong's higher autonomy after 1997.
 As envisioned, the currency board monetary regime continues to function with the same pegged rate beyond the handover of sovereignty of Hong Kong to China in 1997.